 According to Altman, the speed at which AI agents will evolve and be adopted will surpass all prior technological advancements.
 These agents will be the definitive application of AI, turning complex, dynamic tasks into seamless processes, transforming both personal productivity and business operations.

-Bezos envisions AI agents acting as personal assistants, not only executing basic commands but becoming deeply embedded in daily life, managing everything from appointments to complex decision-making processes.
+Bezos envisions AI agents acting as personal assistants, executing basic commands and becoming deeply embedded in daily life, managing everything from appointments to complex decision-making processes.

-These agents will be able to handle tasks with a level of autonomy that goes beyond traditional AI applications, reducing the cognitive load on individuals and enabling them to focus on more critical or creative activities.
-For businesses, these digital assistants will provide unparalleled efficiency by automating repetitive or mundane tasks, allowing human workers to prioritize innovation and strategic decisions.
+These agents will be able to handle tasks with a level of autonomy that goes beyond traditional AI applications.
+They will reduce the cognitive load on individuals and enable them to focus on more critical or creative activities.
+These digital assistants will provide unparalleled efficiency for businesses by automating repetitive or mundane tasks, allowing human workers to prioritize innovation and strategic decisions.

 “AI agents will become the primary way we interact with computers in the future.
 They will be able to understand our needs and preferences, and proactively help us with tasks and decision making.”

-Instead of users actively seeking out solutions or information, AI agents will bring relevant data and options to them preemptively, fundamentally changing how we work, communicate, and live.
+Instead of users actively seeking out solutions or information, AI agents will preemptively bring relevant data and options to them, fundamentally changing how we work, communicate, and live.
 This shift will make technology more intuitive, allowing humans to focus on more strategic or creative tasks while delegating routine decision-making to AI.

-Bill Gates, a long-time advocate for the transformative power of technology, emphasises the disruptive potential of AI agents.
+Bill Gates, a long-time advocate for technology’s transformative power, emphasises AI agents’ disruptive potential.
 He believes these systems will redefine how humans interact with technology:

 According to Gates, the introduction of agentic AI could represent a fundamental shift, akin to the move from text-based interfaces to graphical user interfaces.
 These agents will allow for more intuitive, conversational, and proactive computing, empowering users to achieve tasks faster and more efficiently.